Cotterzz/cheatsheets/cheatsheet.md

-*This is the existing markdown cheatsheet from markdownguide.org, no point rewriting it* *please visit the links below for the most recent version, and more information about markdown*
+*This is the markdown cheatsheet from markdownguide.org, I figure there's no point rewriting it* *I didn't write it, nor do I own any rights to it" *please visit the links below for the most recent version, and more information about markdown*

 # Markdown Cheat Sheet